Hybrid Multizonal gPROMS–CFD

 The benefits of the Hybrid Multizonal approach are:

-- unprecedented modelling accuracy for optimisation of design and operations, by combining all relevant effects: complex physical and chemical phenomena with detailed hydrodynamics
+- unprecedented modelling accuracy for optimization of design and operations, by combining all relevant effects: complex physical and chemical phenomena with detailed hydrodynamics

 - allows accurate modelling of traditionally "difficult" processes, including crystallization, polymerisation, and large-scale gas-liquid reactors